Poor old Hippocrates spent 20 years in prison for daring to challenge the vested interests of the era, who were little more than witch doctors.

 In consequence, Physiotherapy now commands wide recognition and well-earned respect, with many young people expressing interest in making their career in the profession.

-Looking to the future, two trends seem set to continue:
+Two trends seem set to continue:

 Skills, education and qualifications now range from diploma qualified PT Assistants to post-graduate licensed physicians.